thesilentarrow/music-recommendation/README.md

-# SpotifyRecommenderSystems

-Full sample code for my Medium article: "How to build an amazing music recommendation system".
+Uses dbscan algorithm to recommend music to users